EsanRAHIMI/EsanRahimi/README.md

 - Developed and marketed multiple innovative products at TCH.
 - Created engaging AI courses for a diverse audience on YouTube.
 - Founded Mivestan.com and TaminBar.com, pioneering online retail and wholesale stores for fresh produce in the Middle East.

+## 🎯 Current Goals

+- Launching the YouTube channel @SiliconTalk for AI-related discussions.
+- Strengthening and completing the DeaLinker.com platform.
+- Studying English daily to pass the IELTS exam by September 2024 with a score of 7.
+- Applying for a Ph.D. in artificial intelligence in the USA, seeking funding.

 ## 💬 Let's Connect!